 A PhD in global security allows for a considerable piece of research to be completed related to the security industries.
 Often undertaken after gaining some years of professional experience in global security, PhD students focus on specific security topics for research.
 Working alongside leading academics and professionals, those on a PhD in security studies aim to produce a body of work to inform contemporary thinking in global security.
 A PhD in global security is usually completed over 3 years full-time or 6 years part-time.

 Studying a PhD in global security is ideal for those wanting to conduct further research into security and intelligence work.
 To gain a place on a security studies PhD, applicants usually need to have completed a relevant masters and/or have worked in the security industry.
 A PhD in security studies is ideal for those wanting to pursue a career in academic research related to global security.
-Graduates with PhDs in global security can also go onto work for research institutions, security firms or in national governments or international organisations.
+Graduates with PhDs in global security can also go onto work for research institutions, security firms or in national governments or international organizations.